How to Get From Chiang Mai Airport to Chiang Mai City Centre

 You can find the public buses just outside the arrivals hall.
 Just look for the white bus stop sign.

-Chiang Mai Airport to City Centre by Taxi
+Chiang Mai Airport to Chiang Mai City Centre by Songthaew

 Songthaews are the most popular mode of transportation in Chiang Mai.
 A songthaew is basically a small pick-up truck that’s been customized to seat passengers in the box of the truck.
 In the Chiang Mai area, all songthaews are red in colour and can be easily spotted along the main streets.